Adedayo07/Nigeria-Immigration-Service/README.md

 # Nigeria-Immigration-Service
-It is a sample project of Nigeria Immigration Service front website
+It is a sample project of Nigeria Immigration Service website It is purely created with html and css